 The first known usage of the phrase “smart casual” was in 1924.
 The writer was describing a “sleeveless dress with three-quarter overblouses, in smock appearance completing it for streetwear.”
 The women’s look, somewhere between flapper chic and office modesty, was conceptually similar to what we consider smart casual today.

 In the 1950s, you started to see the term used in menswear.
 At that time, the term was simply used to describe a suit that was more casual than what you would wear to the office.
 Even though the look was different, the concept was the same.
 A smart casual suit was something a man could wear in almost any situation and feel good.

 Smart casual as we know it today first emerged in the 1980s.
 Shifting standards of formality and the rise of informal workplace attire blurred the line between work wear and street style.
 It was now possible to create a look that was entirely personal and extremely versatile.

 The modern version of smart casual was born.

-Before we can define smart casual, we need to talk about how the term emerged.
-Despite ever-changing men’s style standards, we can define three broad types of men’s style that have dominated the fashion conversation for decades.
+Before we can fully understand smart casual, we need to understand what it is in contrast to.
+Despite ever-changing men’s style standards, we can define three broad dress codes of men’s style that have dominated the fashion conversation for decades.
 These categories grew out of the initial relaxing of the precise Victorian sensibilities about how men ought to dress and evolved through the twentieth century.

 This is the clothing you wear on special occasions or if you have a career that still requires a daily suit.
 When you are “dressed up,” you are matching your attire to specific standards, locations, and conventions.
 We all know how you dress for a job interview, a wedding, an anniversary, or a funeral.
 Each of these events comes with social expectations, and we have a shared style language around these important occasions.